Elevation & Shadow Tokens: Architectural Foundations for Depth Management

 • Per-token vs. computed fallback chains: Wrapping every elevation reference in a computed fallback (var(--elevation-surface, 0 2px 8px rgba(0,0,0,.12))) protects against token-load failures in SSR but means the fallback drifts when the canonical token updates.

-Build Pipeline: Design Export to Compiled CSS
+Build Pipeline: Design Export to Compiled CSS Link to this section

 1. Design tool export — Shadow styles in Figma are exported via the Tokens Studio plugin as JSON, using the DTCG $type: shadow schema.
 Each entry maps a semantic name to offset, blur, spread, and color fields.